PaulienVa/documentation-as-code/presentation.md

 - User friendly editor
 ]
 .right-column[
-- use of a pipeline for releasing
+- Use of a pipeline for releasing
 ]
 ---